auremoser/web-coding/syllabus.md

 1. Find some network/graph data or a collection of datasets that you think might compliment eachother, or might reveal something interesting in ensemble.
 2. Write a pitch (< 3 ¶s) explaining your story and linking to the data.
 3. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.
-4. Use your practice exercise to defend your pitch with a prototype.
+4. Use your practice exercise to defend your pitch with a prototype, or at least choose one dataset, one library and try to describe how in specific you think they partner appropriately.

 ##10/21/15
 ####COLOR THEORY: ART, DESIGN, + PERCEPTION